HAS-Tools-Fall2021/homework-kevincdyer/Forecast_Submissions/Dyer_HW15/ReadMe.md

 # Assignment 15: Computing Resources
 ## December 5th, 2021
 ## By Kevin Dyer

+### Grade
+3/3: Great job.
+Glad you got it working!
+We'll talk more about your question tomorrow.
 _____________________________________________________________

 1. What resources did you request on Puma?
 How long did you wait in the queue for your job to run and how long did it take to run?